tankmitesh/Transfer-Learning-with-BERT-Model/README.md

 ## Model :
 ### BERT :
 #### BERT (Bidirectional Encoder Representations from Transformers) is a Natural Language Processing Model proposed by researchers at Google Research in 2018.
 BERT is encoder - decoder architecture model, self-attention from encoder side and attention from decoder size transformer.
-BERT unsupervied model with (base) contains 110M.
+BERT unsupervied model with (base) contains 110M parameters.

 ### Transfer Learning :
 #### The reuse of a pre-trained model on a new problem is known as transfer learning in machine learning.
 A machine uses the knowledge learned from a prior assignment to increase prediction about a new task in transfer learning.